Cynthia7979/Cynthia7979.github.io/index.md

 <div class="news-block">
     <b><a href="https://cynthia7979.github.io/games">Game Reviews</a></b>
     <p>
     I reposted my game reviews that're originally published on Steam.
-Currently there's only <i>Inscryption</i> and <i>What Remains of Edith Finch</i> (in Chinese).
+Currently there's only <i>Inscryption</i> and <i>What Remains of Edith Finch</i> (in Chinese), but I'll post more in the future.
+Click the link in the title if you're interested!
     </p>
 </div>

 <div class="news-block">
     <b><a href="https://youtu.be/7QLaYM7dXWo">GLaDOS Sings <i>Revived</i></a></b>
     <p>
-    A side project where I made GLaDOS from the Portal series to sing Revived, a song composed and produced by Derivakat.
-Click the link above or (<a href="https://www.bilibili.com/video/BV1Xq4y1k7gT">here</a> if you're on mainland) to give it a listen!
+    A side project in which I made GLaDOS from the Portal series to sing Revived, a song composed and sang by Derivakat.
+Click the link above (or <a href="https://www.bilibili.com/video/BV1Xq4y1k7gT">here</a> if you're on Mainland) to give it a listen!
     </p>
 </div>